InCuca/vue-standalone-component/template/README.md

 ## Tests

-This template uses karma by default, you can change test settings in poi.config.js
+This template uses karma with chai by default, you can change test settings in poi.config.js

 `npm run test`
 `npm run test:watch`